joshdoman/opensecret/docs/PCR_VERIFICATION.md

 export SIGNING_PRIVATE_KEY='your-base64-encoded-private-key'

 # Then run one of these commands
-just update-pcr-dev     # For development PCRs just update-pcr-prod    # For production PCRs
+just append-pcr-dev     # For development PCRs just append-pcr-prod    # For production PCRs
 ```

 These commands:
-1. Copy the latest PCR measurements from the build
+1. Read the PCR measurements from the latest build
-2. Sign the measurements with your private key (from SIGNING_PRIVATE_KEY environment variable)
+2. Sign the PCR0 value with your private key
-3. Append the signed measurements to the history file (if they don't already exist)
+3. Append all PCR values and the signature to the history file (if they don't already exist)

 Duplicate PCR0 values are automatically detected and skipped to prevent redundancy.